osome-iu/CoVaxxy-Misinfo/README.md

 * `intermediate_files` - folder which contains intermediate data to be merged
 * `logs` - folder which contains logs for the output of scripts
 * `src` - folder which contains scripts to be executed

+## Keywords and Low-credibility sources
+You can find keywords used to filter Twitter stream in `src/keywords.txt`.
+You can find the list of low-credibility sources in `intermediate_files/low_credibility.csv`.
+Check the [Github repository](https://github.com/osome-iu/CoVaxxy) associated to our CoVaxxy project for further details.

 ## Dependencies
 * `covidcast` - install by running the below code from your terminal